 10. Razzamataz Theatre Schools

 It is best to develop someone’s talent when they are still young.
 Razzamataz Theatre Schools do just that.
-They teach children aged 2 to 18 performing arts like dancing, acting, and singing.
+They teach children aged 2 to 18 performing arts such as dancing, acting, and singing.

-Denise Hutton-Gosney is the head of the institution and was looking to raise £50,000 in exchange for 25%.
-Some of Denise’s students came with her, and they did a cute little jingle.
+Denise Hutton-Gosney is the head of the business and was looking to raise £50,000 in exchange for 25%.
+Some of Denise’s students came with her, and performed a cute little jingle.

-Duncan Bannatyne wanted to support the startup and invested £50,000 for 25%.
-Denise bought back the shares in 2014.
+Duncan Bannatyne invested £50,000 for 25% but Denise bought back the shares in 2014.
 Though its valuation is unclear, her school now has over 50 international locations.